maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 via ofono yet.
 Pavel has been working on an ofono port for the Droid 4, and hopefully others will help him out soon and complete the initial port.
 Having ofono support in place will make the Droid 4 the ultimate developer device.

+Shortly from now, we hope to have instructions on how to perform a test phone call on the wiki.

 Custom bootup logo
 ~~~~~~~~~~~~~~~~~~